Girona: Cases de l'Onyar

-Characteristic of Girona are the picturesque houses overlooking the river Onyar.
-These were built over many years and give the flavour of a small Mediterranean city.
-The façades are painted according to a palette created by Enric Ansesa, James J. Faixó and the architects Fuses and J. Viader.
+The picturesque houses overlooking the river Onyar are seen as an iconic image of Girona, but their current appearance is relatively recent.
+The houses were built over many years from the 17th to 20th century, although most date to the 19th century and were not originally seen with the multicoloured appearance of today.
+The façades were painted and restored in a palette of 29 colours, an idea conceived during the later years of the Franco dictatorship by local artists Enric Ansesa and James J. Faixó and ultimately realized in 1982.
+Ansesa has since related the symbolism of the colours as a "great signal of change" following the end of Francoism, contrasting this with the city of his youth which he described as a "Girona in black and white, a city of grief and funerals, of the religious fundamentalism of the first Fridays of the month”.

-One of these houses (at Ballesteries 29, Girona) is Casa Masó, the birthplace of the architect Rafael Masó and an example of Noucentisme in Girona.
+One of these houses (at Ballesteries 29, Girona) is Casa Masó, the birthplace of the architect Rafael Masó i Valentí and an example of Noucentisme in Girona.
 Since 2006 it has been the headquarters of the Fundació Rafael Masó.
-The river façade can be recognised by its unique white color.
+The façade abutting the river can be recognised by its unique white color.

 Jewish heritage

 A lane in the Jewish Quarter.
 Girona's Jewish community was lost as a result of the Expulsion.

-Today, the historic Jewish quarter or Call has been restored.
-In 1492 the Jewish community was forced to choose between conversion and expulsion.
-After the Jews left, the neighborhood was sealed off and new houses were built over the old ones.
+The historic Jewish quarter or Call has been the centre of archaeological and restoration work in recent decades.
+In 1492, at the culmination of a period of increasing repression, the remaining Jewish community in Girona was forced to choose between conversion and expulsion.
+After the expulsion of the Jews, the neighbourhood was sealed off and new houses were built over the old ones.
 When the dictator Francisco Franco died in November 1975, interest in the region's cultural history was revived.
 Some of the old buildings were excavated leading to the discovery of the home of Nahmanides, which was sold to the city in 1987.

-A rectangular indentation that once held a mezuzah can be seen on the doorway of an old building on Carrer de Sant Llorenç, while Centre Bonastruc ça Porta on Carrer de la Força is the site of a 15th century synagogue.
-The Center hosts the Girona Museum of Jewish History and the Nahmanides Institute for Jewish Studies.
-Excavations also turned up 1,200 old documents, including Talmudic commentary, accounts of domestic life, a description of the ancient synagogue and the names of Girona Jews who converted to Christianity in 1492.
+A rectangular indentation that once held a mezuzah can be seen at the entrance of a number of buildings in the Call, such as the doorway of an old building on Carrer de Sant Llorenç.
+The Centre Bonastruc ça Porta on Carrer de la Força is the site of a 15th century synagogue, and the building today hosts the Girona Museum of Jewish History and the Nahmanides Institute for Jewish Studies.
+Excavations in the early 2000s also turned up 1,200 old documents, including Talmudic commentaries, accounts of Jewish domestic life, a description of the ancient synagogue and the names of Girona Jews who converted to Christianity in 1492.